kuracjusz/tic-tac-toe/ReadMe.txt

 This is tic-tac-toe game created by JavaScript.
-To run game please clone the repository and run index.html file in your browser.
+To run game please clone the repository and open index.html file in your browser.